 Personal injury is an umbrella term for several types of injury-related cases, including medical malpractice.
 However, malpractice cases are among the more complicated types of personal injury cases, involving technical procedures and medical terminology.
 For this reason, a lawyer who focuses on medical malpractice can offer specific support.

-Demonstrating Negligence in a Personal Injury Case Vs. a Medical Malpractice Case
+Demonstrating Negligence in Personal Injury vs. Medical Malpractice

 Any injury suit requires proving, through evidence, that the other party caused your injuries due to their carelessness and is therefore liable.
 Proving this is a process of several steps, demonstrating that: